Home About Books My Story Hope Press Kit Calendar Contact

 “Tell me about you,” I said, hoping to put her at ease.

-And for the next half hour, she did.
+And for the next half hour she did.
+When we made it to the hotel she apologized.

-She was a woman who many had given up on.
-She lost her son because of her addiction.
-She lost her dreams.
-She lost her way.
 Then one day she walked into a church because they had a Celebrate Recovery program.

 “They loved me right where I was,” she said.

-Over the next two years she became sober.
+Over the next two years she learned how to live sober.
 She regained custody of her child.
-She married.
+She married a good man she met in CR.
 She gave birth to a little girl.
-She discovered how much Jesus loved her, and it completely changed her life.

-They will know you by your love.
-(John 13:35)
+They will know you by your love (John 13:35).

-For God so loved the world that He gave His only Son, that whoever believes in Him will have eternal life.
-(John 3:16)
+For God so loved the world that He gave His only Son, that whoever believes in Him will have eternal life (John 3:16).

-But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved.
-(Ephesians 3:4)
+But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved (Ephesians 3:4).

 Thank you for your blog.
 I seem to relate to the ones you have written lately more than anyone.